how to limit form entries in wpforms

 How to Limit the Number of WPForms Form Entries

-Follow these step-by-step instructions to limit your WPForms form entries.
+Follow these easy step-by-step instructions to limit your WPForms form entries.

 Step 1: Install the WPForms Plugin